gvwilson/thirdbit/fiction/maddy-roo/index.md

 then fumbled for a moment to undo the belt buckle so she could slither out of the harness.
 She was back in the Mire,
-right beside the hole they had escaped through just an hour before.
+standing right beside the hole they had escaped through just an hour before.
 She had to get back inside,
 but how?
 She couldn't just jump in—the fall would break her legs, or worse.